Yapeal/yapeal-ng/docs/config/DeeperDepthsOfConfiguration.md

-This setting is another one few if any people will have tried changing but on the off chance someone did there is no legacy BC setting and it was moved to Yapeal:Sql:Handlers:connection.
+This setting is another one few if any people will have tried changing but on the off chance someone did there is no legacy BC setting and it was moved to Yapeal:Sql:Classes:connection.
 All of the old bare class references like this one have been move under new per section Handlers 'subsections' for lack of a better word.